kovidgoyal/calibre/manual/develop.rst

 Code layout
 ^^^^^^^^^^^^^^

-All the calibre python code is in the ``calibre`` package.
+All the calibre Python code is in the ``calibre`` package.
 This package contains the following main sub-packages

     * devices - All the device drivers.
 Just look through some of the built-in drivers to get an idea for how they work.